Transition to OCIO

 Because organizations have different structures and objectives, there naturally will be some variation in roles and responsibilities following the hiring of an OCIO.
 As a general rule, the interaction of the governing board and the investment committee will remain largely the same.
 The governing board will retain its high-level control over and oversight responsibilities with respect to the investment committee, for example:

 - Control over the investment committee structure, including its internal hierarchy, number of seats, and selection of the committee chair;

-- Final decision-making authority (based on investment committee recommendations) over the language of the IPS and any changes that may be required over time; and
+- Final decision-making authority (based on investment committee recommendations) over the IPS, which includes long-term asset allocation targets, ranges for each asset class, and any changes that may be required over time; and

-- Monitoring the OCIO and the portfolio through regular reviews and supervision of the performance of the investment committee and any major decisions it may take, including the possible termination of the OCIO relationship.
+- Monitoring the investment committee’s supervision of the OCIO and the portfolio by checking in with the investment committee on a regular basis and reviewing any major decisions the investment committee may take, including the possible termination of the OCIO relationship.

 However, a more significant change will occur for the investment committee.
 On the one hand, it’s important for the investment committee members to accept the OCIO delegation and resist the temptation to micromanage or reinsert themselves into daily decisions.
 On the other hand, the investment committee members also need to understand that they cannot absolve themselves of their fiduciary duties by hiring an OCIO.
 The chart below can help model a reasonable division of responsibilities between an investment committee and its OCIO.

 Typical division of responsibilities between an investment committee and OCIO.

 The Transition Plan